srpelissier/snow/readme.md

 ## Building

-The source file is `MaintainBranchesAndStaffs.java` and can be built using the shell script `MaintainBranchesdAndStaffs.sh`.
+The source file is `MaintainBranchesAndStaffs.java` and can be built using the shell script `buildMaintainBranchesdAndStaffs.sh`.

 ## Running